How Safe Am I Given What I See? Calibrated Prediction of Safety Chances for Image-Controlled Autonomy: Experimental Results

 \subsubsection{Dataset}

 Deep Q-networks (DQN) were used to implement image-based controllers both for the racing car and cart pole.
-We collected 0.48 Million training samples (80K samples from each controller), 0.12 Million calibration samples (20K samples from each controller), 0.12 Million validation samples (20K samples from each controller), and 0.12 Million testing samples for racing car from each one of the six controllers.
-For the cart pole, we collected each 90K samples for training, calibration, validation, and testing each.
-All the images were processed with image normalization and grayscale conversion.
+For racing car, we collected 240K samples for training and 60K for calibration/validation/testing each.
+For the cart pole, we collected 90K samples for each of the four datasets.
+All images were processed with normalization and grayscale conversion.

 Each case study's data is randomly partitioned into four datasets.
 All the training tasks for the predictors are performed on the training dataset $\dataset_t$.
 The calibration dataset $\dataset_c$ is to tune predictor hyperparameters and fit the calibrators.
-The validation dataset $\dataset_v$ is used to produce conformal guarantees, and finally the test dataset $\dataset_e$ is used to compute the performance metrics like F1, FPR, and ECE.
+The validation dataset $\dataset_v$ is used to produce conformal guarantees, and finally the test dataset $\dataset_e$ is used to compute the performance metrics like F1, FPR, ECE and brier scores.